gabrielgruter/react-to-gabe-depreciated/README.md

 # react-to-gabe
-My portfolio, cv and personal website
+My portfolio, cv and personal website as a single page react site

 ## Special Thanks